We have

 - We don’t give weightage to the number of comments received.
 However, we have problem when a blogger doesn’t acknowledge comments even once in many months.
 If you can’t respond to each and every comment, respond to them collectively.

 - ITB does not go by others’ ranking of blogs.
-Not to speak of certifications and accolades by other directories and critics, we are not swayed by Google PageRank, Alexa Rank, dmoz listing etc. [However, we use Google PR for short-listing blogs before their detailed scrutiny for ‘Platinum Ranks’.]
-At the same time, we advise that you submit your blog to dmoz, a free directory of good websites.
+Not to speak of certifications and accolades by other directories and critics, we are not swayed by Google PageRank, Alexa Rank, dmoz listing etc. At the same time, we advise that you submit your blog to dmoz, a free directory of good websites.

 - We don’t care whether a blog is over 5 years old or is there for only a year.
 [However, just to see that the blog is stable over a reasonable period, we shortlist blogs that are at least six months old.]
 Many search engines do feel that your blog / website has a higher standing if it is running for a long time.

 - ITB doesn't hold very frequent blogs in higher esteem than those less frequent.
-So, a blog that comes out with 1-2 quality posts every month is better in our eyes than (i) a copy-pasted blog that updates once a day, (ii) a blog with mostly auto-updated content, and (iii) a blog that updated 30 times three months back and is not updating any more.
+So, a blog that comes out with 1-2 quality posts every month is better in our eyes than (i) a blog that updates once a day with copy-pasted content, (ii) a blog with mostly auto-updated content, and (iii) a blog that updated 30 times three months back and is not updating any more.

 You may also like to visit these posts